 No matter what the temperature, windchill can threaten a pet's life.
 Left alone in a cold car for too long, dogs can develop hypothermia, a dangerous condition that occurs when the core body temperature drops too low.

-The salt and other chemicals used to melt snow and ice can irritate the pads of your pet's feet.
-Wipe the feet with a damp towel before your pet licks them and irritates his/her mouth.
+- Salt and other chemicals used to melt snow and ice can irritate the pads of your pet's feet.
+Wipe their feet with a damp towel before your pet licks them and irritates his/her mouth.

 Chicago Animal Care and Control Strongly Recommends Keeping Companion Animals Inside Your Home!

-Probably the best prescription for winter's woes is to keep your dog or cat inside with you and your family.
-The happiest dogs are those who are taken out frequently for walks and inside with you and your family.
+The best prescription for winter's woes is to keep your pet inside with you and your family.
 The happiest dogs are those who are taken out frequently for walks and exercise but kept inside the rest of the time.
-Dogs and cats are social animals who crave human companionship.
-Your animals companions deserve to live indoors with you and your family.
+Pets are social animals who crave human companionship.

-If your dog is an outdoor dog, however:
+Even if your dog is an outdoor dog: